looker-open-source/sdk-codegen/rationale.md

 Code editors have grown a rich and similar feature set since the time since Delphi introduced [Code Completion](http://docwiki.embarcadero.com/RADStudio/Rio/en/Code_Completion) and Visual Studio provided [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
 Other modern code editors provide similar code assistance features, and the language patterns adopted by the SDK generator take full advantage of modern editors.

 The generated SDK declares all SDK methods in a single, flattened set of methods in one class.
-This implementation is possible because Looker enforces unique `operationId`s for every method in the Looker API.
 This way, with a variable called `sdk` representing an initialized LookerSDK object, typing `sdk.` in an editor should result in seeing all of the available SDK methods.
 Typically, as you type in additional characters, the list of available methods will be filtered to those that match what has been typed.

-Descriptions in the API specification are embedded into the generate method and models source code, so the methods and models are self-documenting.
+Descriptions in the API specification are embedded into the generated method and models source code, making it self-documenting.

 ### Correctness